Julia (Sesame Street)

 Julia is a fictional character on the PBS/HBO children's educational television series Sesame Street.
-She is an Anything Muppet, known for being the first Sesame Street character diagnosed with autism.
+She is known for being the first Sesame Street character diagnosed with autism.
 Julia is a friendly four-year-old girl who enjoys bonding with her supportive family and her friends on Sesame Street.
 She first appeared in 2015 in an online autism awareness initiative from Sesame Workshop, entitled Sesame Street and Autism: See Amazing in All Children.
-Julia later made her first appearance on television series in the 4,715th episode, which originally aired on April 2, 2017 (World Autism Awareness Day).
+Julia later made her first appearance on the television series on Episode 4715, which originally aired on April 2, 2017 (World Autism Awareness Day).

 Julia is performed by puppeteer Stacey Gordon, who has a son with autism.
 Her creation stemmed from Sesame Street staff members with autistic children wanting to add an autistic character to the program.
-She was initially developed with strong consultation from ASAN (Autistic Self-Advocacy Network).
+She was initially developed with strong consultation from Autistic Self Advocacy Network (ASAN).
 Since her debut Julia has received favorable and positive reception in general.
-Controversy surrounding Julia emerged in 2019 when she was featured in a series of PSAs for the organization Autism Speaks, prompting ASAN to part ways with Sesame Street.
+Controversy surrounding Julia emerged in 2019 when she was featured in a series of public service announcements (PSAs) for the organization Autism Speaks, prompting ASAN to part ways with Sesame Street.

 Role in Sesame Street

 Julia is a four-year-old girl with autism, who enjoys various activities including drawing and playing with her stuffed toy rabbit, Fluffster.
 She is a friendly girl who enjoys bonding with her neurotypical friends on Sesame Street, who often grow in their understanding of autism in the process.
 She lives with her supportive, well-structured and happy family consisting of her father Daniel (an EMT), her mother Elena (an art teacher), her older brother Samuel and their pet companion dog Rose.
-The family's last name has not been revealed.

 Development

 The idea to feature an autistic character came about when writers, with autistic children, were relaying how much their children related to and loved Sesame Street.
 As autism is on a spectrum, behaviors of people in the autistic community vary drastically from person to person.
 The crew had debated on what autistic traits Julia should embody.

-Puppeteer Stacey Gordon assumed the role of Julia, in which she uses her experiences as a mother of an autistic child, as well as her prior work as a rehabilitation specialist, to portray Julia in an authentic way.Julia Bascom of ASAN (Autistic Self Advocacy Network) was a major consultant when Julia was initially being developed.
-Christine Ferraro, a screenwriter for many Julia-based segments, had an autistic older brother as well.
+Puppeteer Stacey Gordon assumed the role of Julia, in which she uses her experiences as a mother of an autistic child, as well as her prior work as a rehabilitation specialist, to portray Julia in an authentic way.
+Julia Bascom of ASAN was a major consultant when Julia was initially being developed.
+Christine Ferraro, a screenwriter for many Julia-based segments, also had an autistic older brother.